MinecraftForge/Documentation/docs/gettingstarted/proxies.md

 ModelLoader.setCustomModelResourceLocation(yourItem, 0, new ModelResourceLocation("modid:model_name", "inventory"));
 ```

-While in your `@Mod` file you may want to just check for an appropriate side in one of the lifecycle events, it still won't help as the will still run in the server-side, where ModelResourceLocation cannot be found, causing an error.
+While in your `@Mod` file you may want to just check for an appropriate side in one of the lifecycle events, it still won't help as all the classes referenced there will still be loaded, including ModelResourceLocation,
+which does not exist on the dedicated server, causing an error there.
 The solution is to use a proxy class, which only gets loaded on client, thus making sure that the above code is called on the right place.

 Using sided proxies